apollographql/apollo-client/docs/source/api/link/apollo-link-ws.md

 api_reference: true
 ---

 > ⚠️ **We no longer recommend using `WebSocketLink` or the `subscriptions-transport-ws` library**, because the library is not actively maintained.
-We instead recommend using the newer `graphql-ws` library with the accompanying [`GraphQLWsLink`](./apollo-link-subscriptions) for creating GraphQL subscriptions on the client side.
+To execute subscriptions, We instead recommend using the newer `graphql-ws` library with the accompanying [`GraphQLWsLink`](./apollo-link-subscriptions).
+>
+> Whichever library you use, make sure you use the _same_ library in your server and any clients you support.
 For more information, see [Choosing a subscription library](../../data/subscriptions/#choosing-a-subscription-library).

 > We recommend reading [Apollo Link overview](./introduction/) before learning about individual links.